PetarSpassov/Quinngard/README.md

 An extensive PVE-oriented balance and QoL mod for Northgard by Shiro Games, Quinngard seeks to add quality of life and balance changes to the PVE modes of the game, especially Bifrost.

 ## __Disclaimer__
 None of the assets used in this mod belong to me.
 All credit and rights go to the creators of Northgard, Shiro Games.
 This mod is merely a harmless modification of game files meant to be used in solo and cooperative PVE play.
+This mod is not officially endorsed by Shiro Games and is my own labour of love for the game.

 All rights to music used from outside the game belong to their respective creators.
 Credit for music used from outside Northgard has been given where appropriate.